Barclays must face U.S. lawsuit over Libor, court rules

-NEW YORK Barclays Plc (BARC.L) shareholders may pursue a lawsuit accusing the British bank of causing them to lose money because it manipulated the interest rate known as Libor, a federal appeals court decided on Friday, reversing a lower court ruling.
+NEW YORK A federal appeals court, reversing a lower court decision, said Barclays Plc (BARC.L) shareholders may pursue a lawsuit accusing the British bank of causing them to lose money because it manipulated the interest rate known as Libor.

-The 2nd U.S. Circuit Court of Appeals in New York said shareholders presented a "plausible claim" that a 12 percent drop on June 28, 2012, in the price of their American depositary shares stemmed from misrepresentations by Barclays and several officials, including one-time Chief Executive Robert Diamond.
+The 2nd U.S. Circuit Court of Appeals in New York said on Friday that investors presented a "plausible claim" that a 12 percent drop on June 28, 2012 in the price of their American depositary shares stemmed from misrepresentations by Barclays and several officials, including one-time Chief Executive Robert Diamond.

-That decline came a day after Barclays agreed to pay roughly $453 million (269 million pounds) of fines in settlements with U.S. and British regulators, and admitted to having often made artificially depressed Libor submissions from August 2007 to January 2009.
+That decline came a day after Barclays agreed to pay roughly $453 million of fines in settlements with U.S. and British regulators, and admitted to having often made artificially depressed Libor submissions from August 2007 to January 2009.

 Libor underpins hundreds of trillions of dollars of transactions, and is used to set interest rates on credit cards, student loans and mortgages.
 U.S. and European regulators have been probing whether banks artificially depressed Libor during the 2008 financial crisis to appear healthier.